Holistic Pet Care in Cincinnati

 In fact, Dr. Steffen is the only veterinarian in the United States certified in Chiro + Kinesiology.

-She is a level II Reiki therapist trained in dōTERRA and Young Living essential oils, Standard Process, Thorne Research, and Vet Classics along with other nutraceutical product lines.
+She is a level II Reiki therapist and is throughly trained in the following: dōTERRA and Young Living essential oils, Standard Process, Thorne Research, and Vet Classics along with other nutraceutical product lines.

 Intro To Alternative Pet Care